netsys-lab/scion-orchestrator/README.md

 - Force CA Server to use HTTPS and add the root cert to trust store

 ### Bootstrapping Server
-Per default, `scion-as` runs a bootstrapping server on all IPs on the address `:8041`.
+Per default, `scion-orchestrator` runs a bootstrapping server on all IPs on the address `:8041`.
 Endhosts can bootstrap into the AS by configuring the proper IP of the AS host followed by the port `8041`.
-If the endhost is running the `scion-as` tool, this will happen automatically if the `bootstrap.server` is configured accordingly.
+If the endhost is running the `scion-orchestrator` tool, this will happen automatically if the `bootstrap.server` is configured accordingly.

 ## Run as Endhost
-`scion-as` offers to set the `mode` in the `scion-as.toml` to `endhost`.
+`scion-orchestrator` offers to set the `mode` in the `scion-orchestrator.toml` to `endhost`.
 This will force the host to fetch the SCION configuration from the address configured in `bootstrap.server`.
 In `endhost` mode the host is still able to run the `Metrics Server` configured via `metrics.server`.
 The endhost mode requires to connect to a valid bootstrapping URL to start and a responding bootstrapping server.

 A minimal configuration for an endhost that does not run any infrastructure SCION components is: